sensu/uchiwa/README.md

 - `stats` - Integer: Determines the retention, in minutes, of graphics data.
 The default value is *10*.
 - `refresh` - Integer: Determines the interval to pull the Sensu API, in milliseconds.
 The default value is *10000*.

+## Docker

+This application comes pre-packaged in a docker container for easy deployment.

+There are two ways of running this container:

+### Docker with a config file.

+Make a config.js file for the application, and then launch the uchiwa container with the config mounted as a volume.

+    mkdir config
+    cp ~/uchiwa/config.js.example config/config.js
+    # Edit config
+    docker run -v config:/config bobtfish:uchiwa
+    # Docker will EXPOSE port 3000 by default, check where this is mapped on the host and browse to it.

+### Docker with environment variables

+You can instead use environment variables to configure the application.
+Host is fixed to 0.0.0.0 and port to 3000, but the other settings can be set:

+- `UCHIWA_USER`
+- `UCHIWA_PASS`
+- `UCHIWA_STATS`
+- `UCHIWA_REFRESH`

+And configuring an API is done with other environment variables which are designed to fit into Docker's container links (allowing you to point uchiwa at an API just be --linking it to that container)

+You can link multiple APIs by providing multiple sets of environment variables with different prefixes.

+These variables are mandatory.

+- `API1_PORT_4567_TCP_PORT` - The port for the API, usually 4567
+- `API1_PORT_4567_TCP_ADDR` - The hostname or IP for the API

+These variables are optional

+- `API1_UCHIWA_NAME`
+- `API1_UCHIWA_SSL`
+- `API1_UCHIWA_USER`
+- `API1_UCHIWA_PASS`
+- `API1_UCHIWA_PATH`
+- `API1_UCHIWA_TIMEOUT`

+An example of starting the container with the minimum set of environment needed would be:

+  docker run -i -t -p 3000 -e API1_PORT_4567_TCP_PORT=3000 -e API1_PORT_4567_TCP_ADDR="1.1.1.1" bobtfish/uchiwa

 ## Debugging
 You may start the dashboard with the following command in order to enable verbose mode: `NODE_ENV="development" node app.js`